eventmachine/eventmachine/README.md

 mainline version of EventMachine.
 New proposals will also directly come to EventMachine-LE and will be included once they are tested.

-This is not a "development branch" — we do intend to use EventMachine-LE in production, just beyond the focus of mainline EventMachine.
+This is not a "development branch" — we do use EventMachine-LE in production, just beyond the focus of mainline EventMachine.

+The intention is that EventMachine-LE is always a drop-in replacement for EventMachine, just with additional (and fixed) functionality.

 ## Features and changes ##